StealthyPaws/Image-to-Text-App/README.md

 This project is developed as an academic MVP for educational purposes.

-## 👥 Contributors

-[Your Name/Team Name]
-- GitHub: [Your GitHub]
-- Project: Image-to-Word Converter MVP

 ## 📧 Contact

-For issues, questions, or feedback, please open an issue on GitHub or contact via WhatsApp (as per project requirements).
+For issues, questions, or feedback, please open an issue on GitHub.

 ---